metricq/metricq-python/docs/glossary.rst

     :sorted:

     Client
-        An application which connects to the MetricQ network.
+        An application that connects to the MetricQ network.
         It is uniquely identified on the network by its :term:`Token`.
         Clients may produce and consume data (see :term:`Source`, :term:`Sink`) or perform management tasks (see :term:`Manager`).